Estate of Mary G. vs. Cooper/Ports America, LLC et al.

 Joye Law Firm has reached a $5 million settlement for the family of a Charleston woman struck and killed by a Navy base worker who was driving an unsafe shipyard vehicle.

 In the early morning hours of March 20, 2018, a port worker was operating a small industrial power truck, known as a “yard dog” and was pulling a trailer.
 Yard dogs are vehicles used to move shipping containers.
 It is illegal to drive them on the public roads.

 The yard dogs were stored in a parking lot near the base’s checkpoint.
 The yard dog selected on March 20 had defective headlights that were not working at the time of the crash.
 Even so, the worker decided to drive it in the dark, while it was pouring down rain.
 He made an unsafe and illegal U-turn and ran over Mary.
 She died a painful death at the scene.

 “This is what happens when you have a company that doesn’t properly maintain their vehicles or use safe drivers,” said our Joye Law Firm attorney, who represented Mary’s estate.
 “Once he realized the lights weren’t working, he could have picked another yard dog with working lights.
 And Mary’s senseless death would not have happened.”

-The settlement helps provide closure to Bringardner’s client, Mary’s sister, who is disabled and unable to work.
-She had lived with Mary for 20 years.
+The settlement helps provide closure to the client’s sister, who is disabled and unable to work.
+She had lived with and depended on her sisterfor 20 years.

 Facts of the Incident